Scholarly Communication: Maximize Research Impact

 3. Deposit postprints in an open-access repository such as Marquette University's institutional repository, ePublications@Marquette, or an appropriate discipline specific repository which may be found using the Directory of Open Access Journals (DOAJ).

-• The postprint is the version accepted by the peer-review process of a journal, often after some revision.
+• The postprint is the version accepted by the peer-review process of a journal, often after some revision, but without the formatting provided by the journal.